LightSail 2 will transmit Morse code from space, and you can make the sound your ringtone

 If you capture the beacon using software-defined radio, it looks like this:

-Justin also reminded us that a CubeSat Morse code beacon makes for a great phone ringtone, if you're so inclined.
-If you want to follow his lead (and you should!), the raw audio files are here:
+The LightSail 2 Morse code beacon makes for a great phone ringtone, if you're so inclined.
+Here are the audio files in WAV and M4R format: